nickcoleman/reviews/README.md

 # Style Navbar & form
    * Add navbar to all pages
-   * Style new campground form
+   * Style new category form

 # Add Mongoose
    * Install and configure mongoose